Joy

 Ah!

-That is her memory, just a memory of the old days.
+That is her memory, just a memory of the past days.
 The compact city life, the tick-tock march to the town centre, the race to the platform got sidelined somehow, and she took a memory, opened it up, read it happily.

 She felt good, memories don’t truly fade.
 You can always read them.
 Always!